 Mississippi Saltwater Fishing

-- For a second offense within a period of three years, the fine will be no less than $500 and no more than $1,000.
+For a second offense within a period of three years, the fine will be no less than $500 and no more than $1,000.

-- For any third or subsequent offense within a period of three years, penalties shall include no less than $2,000 and no more than $4,000, or imprisonment in the county jail for a period not exceeding 30 days.
-Upon conviction of a third or subsequent offense, the court shall revoke the right of the person or boat in violation from taking any seafood from state waters for one year.
+For any third or subsequent offense within a period of three years, penalties shall include no less than $2,000 and no more than $4,000, or imprisonment in the county jail for a period not exceeding 30 days.
+Upon conviction of a third or subsequent offense, the court shall revoke the right of the person and boat in violation from taking any seafood from state waters for one year.

 In addition to any other penalties, the MACMR may recommend suspension of the license of any person convicted of a violation and any vessel used in the violation for a period not to exceed five days for the first offense, and a period not to exceed 30 days for the second offense.

 Upon conviction of five seafood violations within a period of five years, the license of the convicted party and the vessel used in the offenses may be revoked and the issuance of a license to that person or vessel may be prohibited indefinitely.